vagr8/Line-Follower-Bot-/README.md

 # Line-Follower-Bot-
 Line Follower Bot

-This program runs on Arduino Uno with 4 IR sensors; 1 7-segment displayer; 4 LED bulbs. \n Sensor.cpp will check if sensor is working and shows the read.
+This program runs on Arduino Uno with 4 IR sensors; 1 7-segment displayer; 4 LED bulbs.
+Sensor.cpp will check if sensor is working and shows the read.

 Control_PID uses PID controler to control.